talgbll/Projects/README.md

 - Summary statistics: Mean, median, standard deviation of relevant columns.
 - Visualizations: Create plots like histograms, box plots, and scatter plots to answer simple questions (e.g., "Does the expression of Gene X differ between healthy and tumor samples?").
 Use libraries like Matplotlib/Seaborn (Python) or ggplot2 (R).

+3. Personal coursework in school for R and Python examinations and reports.